gaehlerm/SoftwareEngineering/README.md

 int Partition(vector<int>* v, int pivot);
 ```

 I must say, I do have an issue with this comment.
 It is very hard to understand.
 And as always, having a comment to explain code is always suboptimal.
 Now the first problem I see with this function is that it does two things at the same time.
 It orders the elements of the vector and it returns the index of the last element that is smaller than the pivot.
+It has a mutable argument and a return value at the same time.
 This is a violation of the SRP.
 The function should be split into two parts.

 Additionally there is something else that can explain code: unit tests.
 The test cases act as examples how the code is supposed to be used.
 This is frequently a better help than some comment.

 ### Commented out code